travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## Running builds in debug mode

-In private repositories and those public repositories for which the feature is enabled, it is possible to run a debug VM.
+In private repositories and those public repositories for which the feature is enabled, it is possible to run builds and jobs in the debug mode.
-Using the debug VM feature, you can interact with the live build VM where your builds run.
+Using this feature, you can interact with the live VM where your builds run.

 For more information, please consult [the debug VM documentation](/user/running-build-in-debug-mode/).